nosqlbench/nosqlbench-docs/docs/services/docs/bindings/funcref_general.md

   - *example:* `Prefix('PREFIX:')`
   - *Prepend 'PREFIX:' to every input value*

+## ReplaceAll

+Replace all occurrences of the extant string with the replacement string.

+- String -> ReplaceAll(String: extant, String: replacement) -> String
+  - *example:* `ReplaceAll('one','two')`
+  - *Replace all occurrences of 'one' with 'two'*

+## ReplaceRegex

+Replace all occurrences of the regular expression with the replacement string.
+Note, this is much less efficient than using the simple ReplaceAll for most cases.

+- String -> ReplaceRegex(String: regex, String: replacement) -> String
+  - *example:* `ReplaceRegex('[one]','two')`
+  - *Replace all occurrences of 'o' or 'n' or 'e' with 'two'*

 ## Scale

 Scale the input to the Scale the input to the